OData/v3ProtocolDocument/OData.markdown

 OData Services MUST fail any request that contains query options that it does not understand.

 ### 6.4.
 Action/Function Extensibility ###
 Actions and Functions extend the set of operations that can be performed on or with a service or resource.
-Actions my have side-effects and be used, for example, to extend CUD operations, invoke custom operations, etc. Functions MUST NOT have side-effects, and can generally be invoked directly on a service or resource or composed within, for example, a predicate.
+Actions MAY have side-effects and be used, for example, to extend CUD operations, invoke custom operations, etc. Functions MUST NOT have side-effects, and can generally be invoked directly on a service or resource or composed within, for example, a predicate.

 OData-defined actions and functions are prefixed with "$".
 Services MAY support additional actions and functions not defined in the OData specification, but they MUST NOT begin with the "$" character.